High-Altitude Medical

 SYMPTOMS

-➤ Eyelid spasm.
+➤ Eyelid spasm

-➤ Photophobia – pain and squinting in response to light.
+➤ Photophobia – pain and squinting in response to light

-➤ Redness and swelling of the eyelids.
+➤ Redness and swelling of the eyelids

-➤ Often accompanied by headaches.
+➤ Often headache

 TREATMENT

-➤ Remove contact lenses.
+➤ Remove contact lenses

-➤ Use cold compresses and rinse eyes with clean water.
+➤ Use cold compresses and rinse eyes with clean water

-➤ Ibuprofen.
+➤ Ibuprofen

-Protection against infection and speeding up healing:
+Protection from infection and faster healing:

-➤ Gel Corneregel – 3 times a day and at night.
+➤ Corneregel gel – 3 times a day and at night

 RECOVERY TIME

-Full recovery usually takes 48–72 hours.During this time, we are excluded from mountain activities, which at high altitudes may prevent descent in difficult conditions and threaten health, even life.
+During this time, you are unable to participate in mountain activities, which at high altitudes can prevent descent in difficult conditions and pose a risk to health or life.

 WARNING!